 which hold \cite{Supplemental} when the parameters for the pseudo-environments are defined as

 where $\Delta\in\mathbb{C}$ with $|\Delta|\rightarrow \infty$.
 We note that the limit $|\Delta|\rightarrow\infty$ might introduce numerical instabilities which can be regularized using intermediate values, such that $\Delta\gg 1$.
-The additional parameter $\Delta$ is necessary to match the $\sigma$-dependence between the correlations in Eq.~(\ref{eq:res_and_Mats}) and Eq.~(\ref{eq:corr_pf_pf}), see \cite{Supplemental}.
-However, it is also possible to build an alternative model which does not require any asymptotic limit at the price of using four pseudo-fermions for each Matsubara contribution $M_k^{\sigma}(t)$ \cite{Supplemental}.
+The parameter $\Delta$ allows to match the $\sigma$-dependence between the correlations in Eq.~(\ref{eq:res_and_Mats}) and Eq.~(\ref{eq:corr_pf_pf}), see \cite{Supplemental}.
+However, it is also possible to build an alternative model which does not require any asymptotic limit, but uses four pseudo-fermions for each Matsubara contribution $M_k^{\sigma}(t)$ \cite{Supplemental}.

-We note that the mapping above is possible because of \emph{the enlarged parameter domain of the model which allows for complex (i.e., unphysical) values}.
-We can appreciate this by noting that (i) $M_k$ has a non-trivial overall complex phase ultimately requiring complex couplings $\lambda_{k,\pm}$ between the pseudomodes and the system, (ii) $M_k^\sigma$ contains terms proportional to $e^{\alpha t}$ (where $\alpha\in\mathbb{R}$) which neither represent a pure physical oscillation ($\alpha$ is not imaginary) nor a pure physical decay ($t$ does not appear in absolute value) ultimately requiring the pseudomodes frequencies $\Omega_{k,\pm}$ to acquire an imaginary part, and (iii) the unbounded nature of the average Fermion number $n_{k,\pm}$ which implies unphysical density matrices.
+The mapping above is possible because of \emph{the enlarged parameter domain of the model which allows for complex (i.e., unphysical) values}.
+We can appreciate this by noting that (i) $M_k$ has a non-trivial overall complex phase requiring complex couplings $\lambda_{k,\pm}$ between the pseudomodes and the system, (ii) $M_k^\sigma$ contains terms proportional to $e^{\alpha t}$ ($\alpha\in\mathbb{R}$) which neither represent a pure physical oscillation ($\alpha$ is not imaginary) nor a pure physical decay ($t$ does not appear in absolute value) ultimately requiring the pseudomodes frequencies $\Omega_{k,\pm}$ to acquire an imaginary part, and (iii) the unbounded nature of the average Fermion number $n_{k,\pm}$ which implies unphysical density matrices.